 Back in 2015, when I was in Mumbai for about 8 months, I craved for Northeastern food immensely, a rarity there unlike Delhi.
 Delhi over the years has had quite a few places serving Northeastern cuisine.
 Mumbai is yet to explore and experiment with that.
 However, Gitika Saikia who hails from Assam and is currently based in Mumbai is trying to break the mold.
-An ex marketing person turned home cook, she holds many pop up dinners and events introducing the foodies of Mumbai to the regional varieties of the Northeast.
+An ex marketing person turned home cook, she holds pop up dinners and events introducing the foodies of Mumbai to the regional varieties of the Northeast.

 How It All Began?

 In her later pop ups, Gitika started introducing more exotic vegetables and meat, that were unique for the palate and would require getting used to.
-She says, ‘Some people might have un-followed me on social media but I don’t care.
+‘Some people might have un-followed me on social media but I don’t care.
 This is a part of my growing up and I don’t want to shy away from it.
 I introduced red ant eggs (amlori tup), which is a delicacy in Assam during Bihu and silkworm pupae (polu leta) which is full of nutrients and used to cure many a diseases.
 It makes a perfect appetizer when stir fried.’

 Gitika who harbors a dream of owning her own café wants to have customized meals every day in her menu so she could do justice to the diversity that exists in the northeastern cuisine.
-She says, ‘I still feel better when I think about the fact that at least I have done something to promote my culture.
+‘I feel better when I think about the fact that at least I have done something to promote my culture.
 It’s a big challenge but one can always try.’

-By Sanskrita Bharadwaj
+Written by Sanskrita Bharadwaj

-Photo: Gitika Saikia
+Photos: Gitika Saikia